idio-sync/romm-comm/README.md

 - Admin notes and fulfillment details

 ### User Manager
+- /sync_users - Sync all users who have auto-register role (Admin only)

+General:
+- User Manager is togglable by server admin, if `ENABLE_USER_MANAGER` is set to `FALSE` the module will avoid being loaded entirely and no commands will show in Discord

 Account Creation:
-- Creates RomM account when role added to Discord user
+- Creates RomM account when role specified in `AUTO_REGISTER_ROLE_ID` is assigned to Discord user
 - Uses Discord display name for RomM username (_1/2/3 etc. if dupe)
-- Handles existing accounts, asks user if they have a RomM account and promps them
+- Handles existing accounts, asks user if they have a RomM account and promps them to link accounts before creating new account
 - Always creates new accounts as regular users
+- Generates random password and notifies new user by DM, gives RomM domain info and instructs them to log in and change password
 - Preserves existing admin accounts
 - Logs when users link to admin accounts
 - Adds warning notifications for admin account links